cr-carter/cr-carter/README.md

 <hr>

 <p>
   I'm an experienced Information Systems Supervisor currently serving in the military, previously serving as a System and Network Administrator.
-I have a Master's in Cybersecurity and I hold multiple industry certifications, such as CySA+, Pentest+, CASP+ (SecurityX), SSCP, CCSP, CISSP, and CISM My career goal is to specialize in developing and implementing CyberSecurity tools.
+I have a Master's in Cybersecurity and I hold multiple industry certifications, such as CySA+, Pentest+, CASP+ (SecurityX), SSCP, CCSP (associate), CISSP (associate), and CISM (associate).
+My career goal is to specialize in developing and implementing CyberSecurity tools.
 To reach this goal, I am working to expand my knowledge of various scripting and programming languages: Python, HTML/CSS/JavaScript, and Powershell.
-I am concurrently preparing for additional certifications such as CISM.
 </p>

 <h2 align="center">